DevEvil99/Reminder-BetterDiscord-Plugin/README.md

 # Reminder
 A BetterDiscord plugin that allows users to create, view, and manage custom reminders with notification support.

+If you found any bugs please report it in my [discord server.](https://dsc.gg/devevil)

 ## Features

 ### 1. **Create Custom Reminders**